Debanjan-C/Data_602/README.md

 Dataset: https://www.kaggle.com/teertha/ushealthinsurancedataset
 The individual who was using this Dataset in Kaggle was trying to predict the premium prices in the entire USA considering the different factors

+Columns:
+- age,
+- gender,
+- children,
+- BMI (Body Mass Index)
+- smoker (checks if smoker or not,
+- charges.
-Columns: age, gender, children, smoker, charges.
-(Region field was dropped) So, dataset had 6 columns and 1338 rows
+- (Region field was dropped) Therefore, dataset had **6 columns and 1338 rows**

 ## Challenges & Limitations
 I feel one of the challenge was the outliers part there were so many and it seemed that due to the fact that we had multiple x values, it was difficult to figure out where we can remove the outliers.
 If we look at the outliers with respect to x1 then I felt that we may get rid of some core data in another x value.
 Therefore, that was somthing I had difficulty with.